Joeycrft/vrane-mvp/README.md

 the selected phrase,

-the full sentence/passage,

-the student grade level (if available), and builds a prompt for the OpenAI API.
+the full sentence/passage,the student grade level (if available),and builds a prompt for the OpenAI API.

 The OpenAI model returns a short, simple explanation.